 Peanut Butter Hot Chocolate

-Put down the hot cocoa mix and warm up with Peanut Butter Hot Chocolate from scratch topped with homemade peanut butter whipped cream and chopped peanut butter cups.
+Put down the packaged cocoa mix and warm up with Peanut Butter Hot Chocolate from scratch topped with homemade peanut butter whipped cream and chopped peanut butter cups.

 Every penny I earned, every recipe I made, every photo I shot, every dish I washed has been all me.

 I’m not in a relationship.
 There is no second income.
-There is no assistant helping me.
+There is no assistant helping me (unless you count the cat who eats everything).

 Those days where I don’t feel well and need to lay down?
 I still have to make dinner or I don’t eat.